freducom/better-websites/README.md

 - [Using CSS to hide a portion of the link text](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/C7) "Include CTA context for screen readers, hide from others"
 - [Accessible Brand Colors](https://abc.useallfive.com/) "Ensure your brand colors are readable i.e. have enough contrast"

+## MOAR Speed
+- [Pingdom's speedtest](https://tools.pingdom.com/) "If you get <100, do something!"
+- [Google pagespeed](https://developers.google.com/speed/pagespeed/insights/) "If your site takes 3sec+ in 3G your users will leave"

 ## Better SEO
 - [Google’s ads just look like search results now](https://www.theverge.com/tldr/2020/1/23/21078343/google-ad-desktop-design-change-favicon-icon-ftc-guidelines) "Favicons become more important!"